 Drake Law School's MJ programs are open to students who have received a bachelor's degree, but have not earned a JD or its foreign equivalent.

 The programs are available to both American and international students.
 Credits earned as an MJ student are not transferrable should a student later decide to pursue the JD program.

 The MJ in Compliance and Risk Management, offered by Drake Law School and Drake’s College of Business and Public Administration, responds to the growing need for employees to ensure that their companies are meeting government regulations and adhering to ethical standards.

 The program combines the legal and business knowledge necessary to thrive in highly regulated fields such as financial services, insurance, healthcare, pharmaceuticals, agribusiness, and utilities.

 Students must complete 24 hours of law credits from the regular Drake Law School curriculum.
-Candidates may choose a pre-set concentration in Business Law, Criminal Law, Human Rights and Global Citizenship, or Sustainable Development, or design a curriculum to fit individual career goals.
+Candidates may choose a pre-set concentration in Business Law, Criminal Law, or International Law and Global Citizenship, or design a curriculum to fit individual career goals.